-To set the comparison key for an object, click its Comparison Key box.
+To set the comparison key for an object, click its Comparison Key in the left hand column.
 A dialog box is displayed on which you can select the columns that will comprise the key:

 - A comparison key cannot include columns whose data type is image, ntext, nvarchar(max), sql_variant, text, varbinary(max), varchar(max), or xml.

 - You cannot specify custom comparison keys if you are using a backup as a data source; however, you can select an alternative unique index or unique constraint.

 For large databases, specifying a clustered index as the comparison key can result in improved performance.